đźš§ SportsPerp is currently live on devnet. Mainnet target: before Jun 12, 2026 (World Cup kickoff).

 HTTPS / mixed-content note

-The raw service serves HTTP only.
-Browser clients running on HTTPS cannot call http://178.104.120.151:3456 directly — the browser will block it as mixed content.
+All public access is over TLS via https://api.sportsperp.xyz.
+Browser clients on HTTPS should not call any non-TLS origin directly — the browser will block it as mixed content.
 Two HTTPS-safe paths exist:

-• Browser: route through the Next.js API proxies in app/src/app/api/ — /api/candles/[marketKey], /api/roster, /api/fixtures.
+• Browser: route through the Next.js API proxies — /api/candles/[marketKey], /api/roster, /api/fixtures.
 The proxies’ upstream is configured via CANDLE_BACKEND_URL (defaults to https://api.sportsperp.xyz).

 Endpoints